rollasoul/clay_prayers/README.md

 docker run -it -p 12345:12345 rollasoul/clay_phil
 ```

-- run python script (loops clay.py to continuously listen for incoming data from client)
+- run python script (loops clay.py to continuously listen for incoming data from client, analyses image with densecap, seeds haiku-captions to torch-rnn, generates quote, sends it back to client)
 ```
 python clay-run.py
 ```